ninabarzh/broomstick/content/posts/hunger-games.md

 And don’t worry.
 Just like in Panem, the Capitol is already working on rebooting the Games in the Metaverse.

 **Next season**: Hunger Games: AI Edition.
-Contestants must prompt, code, and beg for compute credits.
+Contestants can prompt, code, and beg for compute credits.
 Sponsors include OpenAI, Alphabet, and the Ministry of Labour Efficiency.